BLOG

 Plate tectonic theory: The Essential low down

 The earths crust is split into large rigid slabs of rock called tectonic plates.
 The slabs are the cooled outer layer of the earth and beneath them the lies the mantle, a very hot layer of rock on which the plates float.
 Beneath the mantle is the earths core which generates vast quantities of heat.
-The heat causes convectoin currents which more the earths plates around.
+The heat causes convectoin currents which move the earths plates around.

 USGS: Understanding Plate Margins